Old Man of the Mountain: After the collapse

 Early after the collapse, many New Hampshire residents considered replacement with a replica.
-That idea was rejected by an official task force in 2003 headed by former Governor Steve Merrill.
+That idea was rejected by an official task force later in 2003 headed by former Governor Steve Merrill.

 In 2004, the state legislature considered, but did not accept, a proposal to change New Hampshire's state flag to include the profile.

 On the first anniversary of the collapse in May 2004, the Old Man of the Mountain Legacy Fund (OMMLF) began operating coin-operated viewfinders near the base of the cliff.
 When looking through them up at the cliff of Cannon Mountain one can see a "before" and "after" of how the Old Man of the Mountain used to appear.

 Seven years after the collapse, on June 24, 2010, the OMMLF, now the Friends of the Old Man of the Mountain, broke ground for the first phase of the state-sanctioned "Old Man of the Mountain Memorial" on a walkway along Profile Lake below Cannon Cliff.
-It consists of a viewing platform with "Steel Profilers", which, when aligned with the Cannon Cliff above, create what the profile looked like up on the cliff overlooking the Franconia Notch.
+It consists of a viewing platform with "Steel Profilers", which, when aligned with the Cannon Cliff above, create what the profile looked like up on the cliff overlooking Franconia Notch.
 The project was overseen by Friends of the Old Man of the Mountain/Franconia Notch, a committee that succeeded the Old Man of the Mountain Revitalization Task Force.
 The Legacy Fund is a private 501(c)(3) corporation with representatives from various state agencies and several private nonprofits.

 In 2013, the board called a halt to further fundraising.
 They announced their intention to spend what was left on minor improvements and dissolve the board.

 The memorial was completed in September 2020.

 Other proposals that were considered but rejected include: